titusjan/argos/README.md

 data range.
 Unchecking the auto scale checkbox allows you to retain the axes range settings, which can be useful in case you are switching to a related dataset with the same data extent.

-If you want to reset all inspector setttings you can click on the triangle next to the `Reset Range` button and select `Reset All` in the context menu that appears.
+If you want to reset all inspector settings you can click on the triangle next to the `Reset Range` button and select `Reset All` in the context menu that appears.
 The menu also allow you to change the default action of the button.